 E visas are generally issued for 5 years.
 Extensions of stay may be granted as long as eligibility continues and the treaty remains in force.
 At the border, E visa holders are admitted to the U.S. for 2 years.
 Extensions of stay in the U.S. may be granted in 2 year increments.

 E’s are generally processed at the U.S. Consulates abroad, although it is possible to file a change of status to E within the U.S. Because each Consulate has some discretion in the adjudication and visa issuance procedure, it is important to contact the applicable Consulate directly to determine what type of documentation they would require for an E visa.
-Click here for the website for all U.S. Consulates.
+Here is the website for the official list of embassies from the US Department of State for all U.S. Consulates.